kwhite/design4democracy/README.md

 Visit http://localhost:4000/ (BrowserSync should automatically spawn this for you!)

+You may find that the browser windows spawns before Jekyll has finished building.
+In this case, refreshing the window a second or two later may resolve the issue.

 ## Deployment

 `gulp deploy` will push the build artifacts out to the `gh-pages` branch of this repo.